aminobest/ETLecture/README.md

 docker compose up
 ```

-Once the installation of the dependencies is over, a link to the jupyter lab web-application (starting with https://127.0.0.1...) will be showned in the terminal (cf. Figure below)
+Once the installation of the dependencies is over, a link to the jupyter lab web-application (starting with https://127.0.0.1...) will be showned in the terminal (cf. screnshot below)

 ![alt text](https://github.com/aminobest/ETLecture/blob/main/jupyter/jupyterLinkExample.png?raw=true)